scipion-em/docs/docs/user/tutorials/tomo/Tomo_streaming/tomostreaming.rst

 This tutorial guide you in a streaming tomography acquisition using Scipion.
 To achieve this goal, we will import the tilts as a movie in SPA, we will align those wit the align protocols of SPA, we will compose the tilt serie and as the last step we will generate the tomogram.
-All the steps running in streaming
+All the steps running in streaming.
+A template to launch this workflow is available on the scipion-em-tomo plugin

 Additional resources
 ====================